-But more often than not, you don’t discard the whole head, even if it already sits in the fridge for quite some time.
+But more often than not, you don’t discard the whole head, even if it has already sat in the fridge for quite some time.

-Instead, you remove all the damaged outer leaves and use the rest.
+Instead, you toss all the damaged outer leaves and use the rest.

 For crisphead lettuce, that means you remove the two or three outer leaves and often find that the rest is okay.